ersingt/GA/projects/project_2-master/README.md

     - 1-Sqft Increase:
     - Associated with a $46.97 increase in sale price, all else equal.
     - p < .001
+    - Sale price is often discussed as price per square foot, making this finding a useful baseline in estimating home prices, and useful in determining whether a home was selling for more or less than the expected estimate per sqft.

 ![alt_Text](./projects/project_2-master/output/sqft_total.scatt.png)

  - Material and Finish Quality:
     - 1-Group-Level Increase:
     - Associated with a $9179.76 increase in sale price, all else equal.
     - p < .001
+    - There exists in this variable a large sale price increase per group level increase.
+Despite some outliers, the majority of observations for each group displayed relatively low variance.

 ![](image.png)